chengqu/CSCI-544-Final-Project/README.md

 It should download the dataset, unzip, train and serialize the core components, and finally train and benchmark the augmented, multimodal model.

-A typical output should be
+A typical output should be:

 ```